AlexDial624/Lunchtag-Slack-Bot/README.md

   • -100 points if these users have already been paired before
   • -1000 points if user #1 expressed a preference to avoid being paired with user #2, and vice versa
   • -10000 points if user #1 is the same person as user #2
-  Then, use the hungarian algorithm to assign pairings so as to maximize the total compatibility score.
+  Then, use the Hungarian algorithm to assign pairings so as to maximize the total compatibility score.

-Admins can also swap users around
+Admins can also swap users around using admin commands, and in the config of the application can define users that should be given multiple pairings, to have multiple 1x1s in a given pairing.

 **How does the code work?**